 Sometimes the whales are closer than anyone might suspect.
 If you think a creature as long as a school bus couldn’t possibly be “sneaky” at all, let alone sneaky enough to be lurking almost underfoot, think again.
 I must admit to being surprised on several occasions when, comfortably sure I was all alone at the ocean’s edge, an unexpected watery WHOOSH! suddenly exploded from the depths so close by that I nearly jumped out of my boots.

 So yes, Virginia, Oregon Coast whales can indeed be sneaky.
-As I’m sure the fellow in the video above would attest as well — if he ever even did see the whale that sneaked up on him.
+Which I’m sure the fellow in the video above would confirm — assuming he ever even saw the giant that sneaked up on him.